 The detention center in the Negev desert, which will become the world's largest when its construction is completed.

-This intense focus on Prisoner X isn’t just about his potential links to Mossad—it’s because he was from a country with enough international clout, as well as the time and inclination, to complain when one of their citizens is mysteriously detained or suddenly arrives home in a body bag.
-Israel has recently executed a wave of deportations, and a quantity of the 60,000 African migrants they've targeted come from countries such as South Sudan, whose government—though presumably preoccupied with other, arguably more pressing matters—does at least have a diplomatic relationship with Israel.
+This intense focus on Prisoner X isn’t just about his potential links to the Mossad—it’s because he was from a country with enough international clout, as well as the time and inclination, to complain when one of its citizens is mysteriously detained or suddenly arrives home in a body bag.
+Israel has recently executed a wave of deportations, and a portion of the 60,000 African migrants they've targeted come from countries such as South Sudan, whose government—though presumably preoccupied with other, arguably more pressing matters—does at least have a diplomatic relationship with Israel.

 The situation is even worse if you're an immigrant from Eritrea living in Israel.
-The Eritreans have been made to choose between “voluntary” deportation back to a country with one of the world’s worst human rights records, and being held indefinitely in a complex in the Negev that is set to become the world’s largest detention center, holding up to 11,000 people.
+The Eritreans have been made to choose between “voluntary” deportation back to a country with one of the world’s worst human rights records and being held indefinitely in a complex in the Negev that is set to become the world’s largest detention center, holding up to 11,000 people.
 It could be argued that these people are being put in prison for the crime of being the wrong kind of immigrant in a country that is built on immigration.
 It seems a strange thing to punish a person for, but the Israeli authorities don't seem too concerned with the notion of prison being a place for rehabilitation, either—there's no end goal to reintroduce these people back into Israeli society, it's literally just a gigantic holding cell in the desert.

 Then, of course, there is the Palestinian contingent of Israel's prison system.
 According to Addameer, of the 4,743 currently holed up inside one of Israel's many oubliettes, 193 are children, 23 of whom are under the age of 16.
 One Palestinian prisoner, Samer al-Issawi, has recently seen the sun set on his 200th day of a partial hunger strike.
 A further 177 of those Palestinians are being held under "administrative detention orders," which allows the Israeli authorities to arrest people without charging them or setting a provisional date for trial.
-As with the Prisoner X case, the reasons given behind these administrative detention order arrests always pertain to "security," an ambiguous word that is often used to cover up a myriad of other motivations and explanations that authorities are reluctant to release into the public domain.
+As with the Prisoner X case, the reasons given behind these administrative detention order arrests always pertain to "security," an ambiguous word that is often used to cover up myriad motivations and explanations that authorities are reluctant to release into the public domain.

 Things don't seem like they're going to change any time soon.
 On the 7th of February, the Israeli Supreme Court rejected a petition filed by a group of NGOs to annul the clause in the law that allows security services such as the Shin Bet to use interrogation practices that violate human rights.
-It was rejected on the grounds that an alternative solution is being considered, although it’s pretty difficult to think of an alternative method of committing human rights violations other than simply not doing it.
+It was rejected on the grounds that an alternative solution is being considered, although it’s pretty difficult to think of an alternative method of not committing human rights violations other than simply not doing it.